OpenTechFund/secure-email/README.md

 1. App Store: Most web browsers support special extensions in the form of "Browser Applications".
 These are loaded from some kind of app store and installed on the user's device.
 In this case, the third party that provides the application is the app store.
 Therefore, the user is then relying on the app store to furnish them with a secure version of the app.
 For example, this is the approach taken by [cryptocat](https://crypto.cat).
 2. Third Party: There are two advanced mechanisms to allow a web application to be loaded from one website and allow it to access data from another website.
 One is called CORS ([Cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)) and the other is HTML5's [window.postMessage command](https://developer.mozilla.org/en-US/docs/Web/API/window.postMessage).
 With either method, anyone can be the third party furnishing the application, or it can be self hosted.
 For example, this is the approach taken by [Unhosted](https://unhosted.org).

 Second, even if the application is loaded from a trusted third party, web browsers are not an ideal environment for sensitive data: there are many ways for an in-browser application to leak data and web browsers are notoriously prone to security holes (it is a very difficult problem to be able to run untrusted code locally in a secure sandbox).
-To their credit, the browser developers are often vigilant about fixes these holes (depending on who you ask), but the browser environment is far from a secure computing environment.
+To their credit, the browser developers are often vigilant about fixing these holes (depending on who you ask), but the browser environment is far from a secure computing environment.
 It continues to be, however, the most convenient environment.

 Third, developers of web-based secure email face an additional challenge when dealing with offline data or data caching.
 Modern HTML5 apps typically store a lot of data locally on the user's device using the localStorage facility.
 Currently, however, no browser stores this encrypted.
 A secure web-based email application must either choose to not support any local storage, of develop a scheme for individually encrypting each object put in localStorage, a process which is very inefficient.
 Even storing keys temporarily in short lived session storage is problematic, since these can be easily read from disk later.